 A solitary pulmonary nodule is defined as a relatively round lesion that is <3 cm in diameter and completely surrounded by lung parenchyma.
 It is distinct from lung lesions >3 cm in diameter, which are considered lung masses.
-Traditionally, the definition of solitary pulmonary nodule has also excluded a ground-glass infiltrate seen on CT scan, as this finding is commonly associated with bronchoalveolar cell carcinoma and does not fulfil the physical characteristics of a nodule.
-For the purposes of this monograph, we will consider ground-glass opacities as solitary pulmonary nodules.
+Traditionally, the definition of solitary pulmonary nodule has also excluded a ground-glass infiltrate seen on computed tomography (CT) scan, as this finding is commonly associated with bronchoalveolar cell carcinoma and does not fulfil the physical characteristics of a nodule.
+For the purposes of this topic, we will consider ground-glass opacities as solitary pulmonary nodules.

 The goals in managing a patient with a solitary pulmonary nodule are to distinguish the benign from the malignant nodule and, when malignancy is either confirmed or strongly suspected, to expedite resection.